 Trust companies are companies that work under either federal or provincial legislation and perform functions similar to a bank.
-Trust companies also have a role that the bank is unable to perform and that is act as a fiduciary.
+Trust companies also have a role that banks do not; they can act as a fiduciary.
 As a fiduciary, trust companies can administer estates, trusts, pension plans and agency contracts.

-Credit unions are financial cooperatives, locally owned and profits are not reinvested in the market but rather in their communities.
+Credit unions are locally-owned financial cooperatives.
+Profits are not reinvested in the market but rather in their communities.

 Their members own credit unions and each member has a vote, regardless of how much money a member has in their account.
 Members are democratically elected to the board.

 Credit unions are also fully provincially regulated and are often established to serve a particular group of people.